jessepav/lacygoill-wiki-backup/vim/regex.md

 4, section “Is Alternation Greedy?” (page 198 of the pdf).

 ###
-## My regex matches a multi-line text.
+## My regex matches a multiline text.
 ### Which text does Vim ignore when looking for the start of the next match?

 Only the first line of the previous match.